vackosar/vackosar.github.io/_posts/2023-08-25-How-Deep-Neural-Networks-Learn.md

 In this way, we can see that a neural network of sufficient size can also learn to split hyperspace into planes, such that for each input there is a bin into which a hidden representation will fall and which will activate a neuron corresponding to a label.

-## Superposition - Memorization in Neural Networks
+## Memorization in Neural Networks via Superposition

-*This part is work in progress*
+Let's consider a fully connected neural network with a lower internal dimension than input and output.
+In a way this is auto-encoder configuration.

-A set of ReLU neurons can memorize more vectors than their count, which is called [superposition (Antropic)](https://transformer-circuits.pub/2022/toy_model/index.html).
+This set of ReLU neurons can memorize more vectors than their count, which is called [superposition (Anthropic)](https://transformer-circuits.pub/2022/toy_model/index.html).
-ReLU network **can embed and recover more vectors than its dimension** (neurons), thanks to superposition.
+In another words, ReLU network **can embed and recover more vectors than its dimension** (neurons), thanks to superposition.
-ReLU network memory is greater than sum of its neurons or hidden dimension because of the non-linearity.
+Or, ReLU network memory is greater than sum of its neurons or hidden dimension because of the non-linearity.

-Non-linear activation function ReLU gives negative value because of the inputs.
-This explains why the solutions we've seen prefer to only have negative interference when possible.
-Further, using a negative bias can convert small positive interferences into essentially being negative interferences."
+This means that internal embeddings of features are not fully orthogonal and have a small non-zero dot product During reconstruction, ReLU will only activate for the original feature to be reconstructed, thanks to bias weights preventing activation.

 A similar effect was observed in [Transformers (Hopfield Networks is All You Need)](https://ml-jku.github.io/hopfield-layers/).
 During stored vector reconstruction, hidden activations form vectors with maximally different directions (polytopes) from when it reconstructs other stored vectors.